 - Refuges require a sleeping bag liner (or sleep sack).
 We found a lightweight (4 oz/115 grams) silk liner on Amazon that worked well (Marycrafts 100% mulberry silk sleeping bag liner).

 - There are pharmacies in most of the villages but not near the mountain refuges.
-Bring anything you must have, including personal medications.
+Bring anything you must have, including shampoo, toothpaste and personal medications.

 - Insect repellent

 - Hydration bladder or water bottle, minimum one-liter capacity.